185 Queen City Ave.

-Outpatient Cardiac Rehabilitation is a hospital-based, medically supervised, lifestyle modification and exercise program.
+Outpatient Cardiac Rehabilitation is a medically supervised lifestyle modification and exercise program.
 Beginning after discharge from the hospital, participants attend cardiac rehabilitation three days a week for a minimum of six weeks.

 Our experienced and caring healthcare professionals provide support to alleviate any fear or anxiety patients may experience about their condition, increasing activity and exercise or returning to work.

-Exercise conditioning improves the heart's ability to do its work and helps individuals achieve a healthy and enjoyable way of life.
+Exercise conditioning improves the heart's ability to function and helps individuals achieve a healthy and enjoyable way of life.

-A personal exercise plan will be developed for each patient, based on his or her needs, abilities and goals.
-A nurse and exercise specialist closely monitor blood pressure, heart rate and heart rhythm during exercise sessions.
-Patients are taught how to exercise safely on a variety of cardiovascular equipment (treadmills, cycles, rowers).
+A personal exercise plan will be developed for each patient based on his or her needs, abilities and goals.
+A nurse and exercise physiologist closely monitor blood pressure, heart rate and heart rhythm during exercise sessions.
+Patients are taught how to exercise safely on a variety of cardiovascular equipment such as treadmills and stationary bicycles.

 Education classes provide information about living with heart disease and include: